Jesse Owens

-Early life and education
+Early life

-Jesse Owens, originally known as J. C., was the youngest of ten children (three girls and seven boys) born to Henry Cleveland Owens [1881–1942] (a sharecropper) and Mary Emma Fitzgerald in Oakville, Alabama, on September 12, 1913.
+Jesse Owens, originally known as J. C., on September 12, 1913.
+He was the youngest of ten children (three girls and seven boys) born to Henry Cleveland Owens (1881–1942), a sharecropper, and Mary Emma Fitzgerald (1876–1940) in Oakville, Alabama.
 He was the grandson of a slave.
-At the age of nine, he and his family moved to Cleveland, Ohio for better opportunities as part of the Great Migration (1910–70) when millions of African Americans left the segregated and rural South for the urban and industrial North.
+At age nine, he and his family moved to Cleveland, Ohio for better opportunities as part of the Great Migration (1910–70) when millions of African Americans left the segregated and rural South for the urban and industrial North.
 When his new teacher asked his name to enter in her roll book, he said "J. C.", but because of his strong Southern accent, she thought he said "Jesse".
-The name stuck, and he was known as Jesse Owens for the rest of his life.
+The name stuck, and he was known as Jesse Owens thereafter.

-In his younger years, Owens took different menial jobs in his spare time: he delivered groceries, loaded freight cars, and worked in a shoe repair shop while his father and older brother worked at a steel mill.
-During this period, Owens realized that he had a passion for running.
-Throughout his life, Owens attributed the success of his athletic career to the encouragement of Charles Riley, his junior high school track coach at Fairmount Junior High School.
-Since Owens worked after school, Riley allowed him to practice before school instead.
+In his younger years, Owens took menial jobs in his spare time: he delivered groceries, loaded freight cars, and worked in a shoe repair shop while his father and older brother worked at a steel mill.
+During this period, Owens developed a passion for running.
+Throughout his life, Owens attributed the success of his athletic career to the encouragement of Charles Riley, his track coach at Fairmount Junior High School.
+Since Owens worked after class, Riley allowed him to practice before school instead.

 Owens and Minnie Ruth Solomon (1915–2001) met at Fairmont Junior High School in Cleveland when he was 15 and she was 13.
 They dated steadily through high school.
-Ruth gave birth to their first daughter Gloria in 1932.
-They married on July 5, 1935, and had two more daughters together: Marlene, born in 1937, and Beverly, born in 1940.
+Ruth gave birth to their first daughter, Gloria, in 1932.
+They married on July 5, 1935, and had two more daughters together: Marlene (1937), and Beverly (1940).
 They remained married until his death in 1980.

-Owens first came to national attention when he was a student of East Technical High School in Cleveland; he equaled the world record of 9.4 seconds in the 100 yd dash, broke the national high school record with 20.7 seconds in the 220 yards (201 m) dash, and long-jumped 24 ft 9+1/2 in at the 1933 National High School Championship in Chicago.
-His 100-yard dash remained the national high school record until 1967, while his 200-yard dash held the national record for 20 years.
+Owens gained national attention as a student of East Technical High School in Cleveland; he equaled the world record of 9.4 seconds in the 100 yd dash, broke the national high school record with 20.7 seconds in the 220 yd dash, and long-jumped 24 ft 9+1/2 in at the 1933 National High School Championship in Chicago.
+His 100-yard dash remained the national high school record until 1967, while his 200-yard dash remained the national record for 20 years.